GermanPearls/time-tracker/readme.txt

 == Changelog ==

 = 3.0.13 (alpha) =
-Fix: Removed deprecated php input filter
+New Feature: Add button on client table to view all tasks for the client
 Improvement: Add button for exporting pending time in IIF format, ready for importing into QuickBooks for automated Invoice creation.
 Improvement: Updated project listing to display projects with statuses not in predefined list as 'other' status
 Improvement: Misc code cleanup
+Fix: Removed deprecated php input filter

 = 3.0.12 =
 Fix: Fix fatal activation error related to admin notice looking for option before it was set